manideep2510/ECG-acquisition-classification/README.md

 ## Files

 - [`ecg`](ecg) : This folder contains all the files for training and testing of the deep learning algorithm and this code will be used to classifiy the acquired signals.
+The code in this folder is developed by the awesome team of Awni et al, StanfordML Group.
+I have just modified it to work with python3 and few other changes for my comfort of use.

 - [`arduino.ino`](arduino.ino) : Aurdino code for the 4th order Notch filter, displaying ECG signal in computer, calculating instantanious BPM, etc.